Here is the worst anti-science BS of 2017

 The news sparked an outcry from students, teachers, and scientists.
 By the end of October, state officials had backed down, adopting the NGSS in full—including all references to climate science, evolution, and geology.

-5. Citing Bible, Indiana county ends needle exchange program
+5. Citing the Bible, an Indiana county ends needle exchange program

 In 2015, Scott County was facing a crisis.
 The rural Indiana community had been hit hard by the opioid epidemic, and HIV was spreading at an alarming rate among drug users sharing dirty needles.
-Public health experts knew exactly what could slow the outbreak: a needle-exchange program in which officials distributed clean syringes.
-According to the Centers for Disease Control, needle exchanges are associated with dramatic decreases in the prevalence of HIV and Hepatitis C among drug users.
+Public health experts knew exactly what could slow the outbreak: a needle exchange program in which officials distributed clean syringes.
+According to the Centers for Disease Control and Prevention, needle exchanges are associated with dramatic decreases in the prevalence of HIV and hepatitis C among drug users.

 But many politicians, especially on the right, have long opposed needle exchanges, and at that point, the programs were illegal in Indiana.
 The state’s governor at the time, Mike Pence, dragged his feet on the issue for weeks.
 Pence, who is now the vice president, took time to “pray on it,” the New York Times explained, and eventually did approve a needle exchange program.
 The new policy proved instrumental in curtailing the HIV outbreak, and other Indiana counties adopted similar initiatives.